ianhall-nbcu/librist/README.md

 ## Will you care about <my_arch>? <my_os>?

 - We do, but we don't have either the time or the knowledge.
 Therefore, patches and contributions welcome.

+## How can I test it?

+- You can use the utils project https://code.videolan.org/rist-utils/rist to compile and build statically command line utilities that have everything you need to get up and running quiclky.

+- The Wiki has good information on the use of these utilities https://code.videolan.org/rist/rist/-/wikis/home